-The current economic environment and the deterioration in the credit quality of issuers of securities that the Company holds increase the risk of potential declines in the current market value of marketable securities in the Company's investment portfolio.
+The current economic environment, the deterioration in the credit quality of issuers of securities that the Company holds, and the continuing volatility of securities markets increase the risk of potential declines in the current market value of marketable securities in the Company's investment portfolio.
 Such declines could result in charges against income in future periods for other-than-temporary impairments and the amounts could be material.